FAQs

 Asia Society exhibitions are selected on the basis of originality of theme, quality of the artwork, and scholarship of the curators.
 We do not accept unsolicited exhibition proposals.

 What kind of art will I find at the Asia Society Museum?
-What is in the permanent collection?
+How can I find out about visiting?

 The Mr. and Mrs. John D. Rockefeller 3rd Collection is thoroughly documented on the website The Collection in Context which includes maps, detailed object information and "Looking Deeper" essays that feature new scholarship concerning the collection.